renard162/anomaly_stealth_pack/README.md

 ### Features
-- Stealth: Factors such as visibility, lighting, and vegetation influence camouflage effectiveness, increasing enemy reaction times and providing valuable opportunities for safe attacks.
+- Stealth: Factors such as visibility, lighting, vegetation and weather influence camouflage effectiveness, increasing enemy reaction times providing valuable opportunities for safe attacks.
 In more specific cases, entire missions can be completed undetected.

 - Difficulty: Instead of progressive difficulties, a system was implemented to modify playstyles.
 Now the styles are *Arcade* and *Arcade Hard* for gameplay closer to the original games, *Stalker* and *Stealth* for a fully stealth-focused experience, and *Hardcore* as a challenge mode.